GideonLeGrange/mikrotik-java/README.md

 Currently only anonymous TLS is supported, not certificates.

-In following examples the connection, logging and disconnection code will not be repeated.
+In following examples the connection, login and disconnection code will not be repeated.

 Reading data
 ------------